middletemplelibrary/history-of-the-library/README.md

        url="https://github.com/user-attachments/assets/68de3833-5433-49bc-90df-7f4da7021b5e">

 ## The Will of Robert Ashley, 1641
 The Library was officially re-founded by Robert Ashley (1565-1641) when he bequeathed his collection of approximately 6,000 books to the Inn.
 Ashley was so well-respected at Middle Temple that, although he no longer practiced law, he was allowed to keep his chambers and even extend them to house his large, growing collection of books.
-He had a wide range of interests and this was reflected in his library: history, politics, medicine, science, astrology, and more, written in mostly Latin, French and Spanish.
+He had a wide range of interests and this was reflected in his library, which covered history, politics, medicine, science, astrology, and more, written in mostly Latin, French and Spanish.
 <br /><br />
-In his will, Ashley specifies that the collection should be used by any student <strong>“whether of our owne or of any forraigne nation”</strong> (his will was reproduced in the [Minutes of Parliament](https://archive.org/details/middletemplereco02hopwuoft/middletemplereco02hopwuoft/page/916/mode/2up) in the entry for <strong>Parliament holden 28 Jan., 1641</strong>).
-He also set aside £300 for a Keeper of the Books to maintain the Library, thus establishing the position of Librarian at Middle Temple, a post which would be taken up by the executor of Ashley's, William Cox.
+In his will, Ashley specified that the collection should be used by any student <strong>“whether of our owne or of any forraigne nation”</strong> (his will was reproduced in the [Minutes of Parliament](https://archive.org/details/middletemplereco02hopwuoft/middletemplereco02hopwuoft/page/916/mode/2up) in the entry for <strong>Parliament holden 28 Jan., 1641</strong>).
+He also set aside £300 for a Keeper of the Books to maintain the Library, thus establishing the position of Librarian at Middle Temple, a post which would be taken up by the executor of Ashley's will, William Cox.
 <br /><br />
 Read more about Robert Ashley in this article: [A Transcription and Translation of Sloane MS. 2131, Robert Ashley’s (1561-1641) Vita](https://bl.iro.bl.uk/concern/articles/97b10a5c-a183-4449-b2d7-3b41e6f5208e) by Astrid Kesler, Jennifer K Nelson and Dr Renae Satterley.
 <br /><br />